assely/documentation/column.md

 <a name="column-types"></a>
 ## [Column types](#column-types)

-List of singularites and they supported custom column types:
+List of singularities and they supported custom column types:

 | Singularity type | Supported column types |
 |---|---|